matthewfeickert/talk-scipy-2021/talk.md

 ]

 ---
-# Scaling of Statistical Inference: Results
+# Scaling of statistical inference: Results

 .kol-1-2[
 - Remember, the returned output is just the .bold[function's return]